 - Open Avast security anti-virus software and go to “Settings” menu

-- Click on “Active Protection” tab and scroll to “Customise Web Shield Protection”
+- Now to activate It Click On “Active Protection” tab and goto “Customise Web Shield Protection” by scrolling.

 - Open it and add all the websites that give this error to the “URLs Exclude Section”